suknesaraswati32/campus2/README.md

 # campus2
-this is a project repo for the campus-placement-portal
+this is a project repo for the campus-placement-portal.